-- 1.13 Review the assurance and steps taken by the CEO and other key management personnel for their relevant areas of responsibilities, regarding the adequacy and effectiveness of the Group's risk management system. - 1.14 Review and report to the Board annually on the adequacy and effectiveness of the Group's risk management and internal controls systems, including financial, operational, compliance and IT controls. - 1.15 a.
-Review the Board's comment on the adequacy and effectiveness of the Group's risk management systems and state whether it concurs with the Board's comments; and - Where there are material weaknesses identified in the Group's risk management systems, to consider and recommend the necessary steps to be taken to address them. - 1.16 Ensure that the Head of Group Risk and Compliance function has direct and unrestricted access to the Chairman of the Committee. - 1.17 Perform such other functions as the Board may determine. - 1.18 Review the Committee's terms of reference annually and recommend any proposed changes to the Board.

-1.19 Sub-delegate any of its powers within its terms of reference as listed above from time to time as the Committee may deem fit.
+- 1.15 a.
+Review the Board's comment on the adequacy and effectiveness of the Group's risk management systems and state whether it concurs with the Board's comments. - Where there are material weaknesses identified in the Group's risk management systems, to consider and recommend the necessary steps to be taken to address them. - 1.16 Ensure that the Head of Group Risk and Compliance function has direct and unrestricted access to the Chairman of the Committee. - 1.17 Perform such other functions as the Board may determine. - 1.18 Review the Committee's terms of reference annually and recommend any proposed changes to the Board. - 1.19 Sub-delegate any of its powers within its terms of reference as listed above from time to time as the Committee may deem fit.

-C. Nominating Committee
+C. NOMINATING COMMITTEE